The Naked and the Dead: Part One – Wave

-Part Two - Argil and Mold
+Part Two – Argil and Mold

 Croft pleads with higher officers to give him more men to replace those lost.
 He ultimately earns an extra replacement man, bringing the depleted platoon up to fourteen out of an intended twenty.
 Roth and Goldstein, two of the new men in the platoon, bond over their shared Jewish heritage.

 Lt.
-Robert Hearn snaps at the officers' table, towards a couple other officers.
+Robert Hearn snaps at the officers' table towards a couple other officers.
 Major General Edward Cummings steps in to prevent the situation from escalating further.
 Hearn and Cummings form an odd friendship.
-The two talk in Cummings’ tent at night.
+The two talk in Cummings's tent at night.
 They discuss philosophy and Cummings analyzes Hearn’s personality based on his behavior.
 Cummings tells Hearn that, as an officer, he must develop resentment for the enlisted men.

 An intense storm comes in, destroying all the work the enlisted men had done the previous week building a bivouac.
 Tents go flying and everyone tries to stay as dry as they can.
-In an effort to keep the men’s spirits up during the storm, Red leads them in song.
+In an effort to keep the men's spirits up during the storm, Red leads them in song.
 General Cummings makes the rounds to evaluate the storm damage and good-naturedly tells the men to expect a Japanese attack.
 Cummings makes further preparations up and down the line for the attack.

 Roth and Minetta are separated from the rest of the squad, and when they hear gunfire, they assume recon must be in the middle of a firefight.
 As Roth keeps watch, he falls asleep at his post and wakes up Stanley a half hour late.
 The next day, the other half of the platoon moves anti-tank guns, which is difficult because of all the mud.
 Wyman drops his leg of the gun, and it rolls all the way back down a hill.
-When he tries to take responsibility, Croft thinks he’s covering for Goldstein, whom he blames instead.
+When he tries to take responsibility, Croft thinks he is covering for Goldstein, whom he blames instead.
 Ironically, Goldstein, who had been doing more than his share of work, comes to believe that he himself was responsible for the failure to move the gun.

-The entire platoon meets back up, and as they sleep, they’re attacked by Japanese soldiers.
+The entire platoon meets back up, and as they sleep, they are attacked by Japanese soldiers.
 Luckily, Croft is one of the men on watch when they attack, and he leads the platoon in repelling the Japanese, killing multiple Japanese soldiers.
-Toglio gets hit in the arm during the battle, which means he’ll get to go home.
-The soldiers say he’s lucky because his wound won’t prevent him from doing anything once it heals, but he still gets to return to America.
+Toglio gets hit in the arm during the battle, which means he will get to go home.
+The soldiers say he is lucky because his wound will not prevent him from doing anything once it heals, but he still gets to return to America.
 The Japanese attack up and down the American lines, but the Americans fend off the attack at all points.